PlaidCloud/website/content/en/docs/tasks/administer-cluster/reserve-compute-resources.md

-`system-reserved` is meant to capture resource reservation for OS system daemons like `sshd`, `udev`, etc. `system-reserved` should reserve `memory` for the `kernel` too since `kernel` memory is not accounted to pods in Kubernetes at this time.
+`system-reserved` is meant to capture resource reservation for OS system daemons like `sshd`, `udev`, etc. `system-reserved` should reserve `memory` for the `kernel` too since `kernel` memory is not accounted to pods in PlaidCloud at this time.
 Reserving resources for user login sessions is also recommended (`user.slice` in systemd world).